 Among the resources available to the local processor are a number of programmable timers.
-Timers are incorporated into the PCI/ISA Bridge (PIB) controller and the Hawk device (diagrammed in Figure 3-1).
+Timers are incorporated into the PCI/ISA Bridge (PIB) controller and the Hawk device (diagrammed in Figure 3-1 on page 3-4).
 They can be programmed to generate periodic interrupts to the processor.